Nonequational Stable Groups: Abstract

 \section{Abstract}

 {We introduce a combinatorial criterion for verifying whether a formula is not the conjunction of an equation and a co-equation.
-Using this, we give a transparent proof for the nonequationality of the free group, which was originally proved by Sela.
+Using this, we give a proof for the nonequationality of the free group.

-Furthermore, we extend this result to arbitrary free products of groups (except $\Z_2*\Z_2$), providing an abundance of new stable nonequational theories.}
+Furthermore, we generalize the latter result to the first-order theory of any free product of groups of the form $G*\F_{\omega}$.}